 DOSAGE AND ADMINISTRATION

-The recommended starting dose of Orenitram is 0.25 mg twice daily (BID) with food, taken approximately 12 hours apart.
+The recommended starting dose of Orenitram is 0.25 mg twice daily (BID) with food, taken approximately 12 hours apart or 0.125 mg three times daily (TID) with food, taken approximately 8 hours apart.
 Increase the dose as tolerated to achieve optimal clinical response.
-The recommended increment is 0.25 or 0.5 mg BID every 3-4 days.
-If 0.25 mg BID dose increments are not tolerated consider titrating slower.
-The total daily dose can be divided and given three times daily with food (TID; approximately 8 hours apart), titrating by increments of 0.125 mg TID.
+The recommended increment is 0.25 or 0.5 mg BID or 0.125 mg TID every 3-4 days.
+If dose increments are not tolerated consider titrating slower.

 The maximum dose is determined by tolerability.
 The mean dose in a controlled clinical trial at 12 weeks was 3.4 mg BID.
 Maximum doses studied were 12 mg BID in the 12-week blinded study and up to 21 mg BID in an open-label long-term study.